pranav-ganesh/tp/docs/UserGuide.md

 **Common issues:**
 * _The index provided is invalid_: <br />
   a.
-Displayed list does not contain person at `INDEX`.
+Displayed list does not contain contact at `INDEX`.

 ### Editing a contact : `edit`